 What is image-based abuse?

-Billions of images are captured, uploaded online, and distributed electronically every day.
-The internet not only allows for rapid distribution and sharing, but also creates an irreversible, permanent record of our actions.
-In Australia, image-based abuse is the sharing of (or threat to share) intimate images without the consent of the person in that image.
-Many states in Australia have legislation that makes the non-consensual sharing of an intimate image an offence.
+Every day, billions of images are captured, uploaded online, and shared electronically.
+The internet facilitates rapid distribution and sharing, but it also creates an irreversible, permanent record of our actions.
+In Australia, image-based abuse refers to the sharing of, or the threat to share, intimate images without the consent of the person depicted in those images.
+Many states in Australia have enacted legislation that makes the non-consensual sharing of intimate images (NCII) a criminal offence.

-In the context of domestic violence, abusers will often share or threaten to share intimate photos or videos of survivors in order to manipulate, punish, or control the survivor.
+In the context of domestic/family violence, abusers will often share or threaten to share intimate photos or videos of survivors to manipulate, punish, or control the survivor.
 Many of these videos or photos are often posted and shared online to popular social media sites or pornography or “revenge porn” websites.

-When posted online, some intimate images include identifying information of the individual, such as their full name, address, phone number, and place of employment or school, which can pose significant risk of further abuse, stalking, and harassment by other perpetrators.
-Survivors have reported being contacted by strangers asking for lewd sexual favours or for more photos after their picture or videos and personal information have been posted online.
+When posted online, the survivor may also be ‘doxxed’, with some intimate images including identifying information of the individual, such as their full name, address, phone number, and place of employment or school, which can pose a significant risk of further abuse, stalking, and harassment by other perpetrators.
+Survivors have reported being contacted or approached by strangers asking for lewd sexual favours or more photos after their pictures or videos and personal information have been posted online.

-Abusers may also send or threaten to send images directly to friends, family, and others in the community who know the victim via email or texting.
+Abusers may also send or threaten to send images directly to friends, family, and others in the community who know the victim, via email, texting, or through their DM’s.

-A perpetrator can come into possession of intimate photos or videos in various ways.
+A perpetrator can come into possession of intimate photos or videos of a survivor in various ways.

-• He originally took the photo or video.
+• He initially took the photo or video, with or without the survivor’s knowledge or consent.

-• He was sent the photo or video by the person in the video (a selfie).
+• He was sent the photo or video by the person in the video (a selfie), voluntarily or by coercion.

-• He stole the image (by accessing the survivor’s phone or computer).
+• He stole the image by physically accessing the survivor’s phone or computer or by using malware to do so.

-• He photo-shopped another image to look like the survivor.
+• He photo-shopped another intimate image to make it appear as if it is an image of the survivor.

 Impact on victims/survivors

-The effect of this abuse can be devastating, impacting every part of the victim’s life and future.
-Many victims are re-victimised in their school, workplace, or community and some have attempted or committed suicide as a result.
-Unfortunately, a significant amount of victim blaming exists in some of these cases, suggesting that the victim should not have shared the images in the first place.
-Even if the images were obtained without consent or permission (secretly recording someone or recording a sexual assault), the victim’s actions are often questioned.
-The focus of image-based abuse should not be on the victim’s action, but the distribution without consent by another person.
+The effect of this abuse can be devastating, impacting every part of the victim’s life and their future.
+Many survivors are re-victimised in their school, workplace, or community, and some have attempted or committed suicide as a result.
+Unfortunately, a significant amount of victim-blaming exists in some of these cases, including suggestions that the victim should not have shared the images in the first place.
+Even if the images were obtained without the survivor’s knowledge or consent (e.g. secretly recording someone or recording a sexual assault), the survivor’s actions are often questioned.
+The focus of image-based abuse should not be on the survivor’s actions, but on the distribution of the images without the consent of the survivor.

 Terminology

 Image-based abuse is often referred to as “revenge porn” or “cyber harassment.”
-Other terms used to explain this form of abuse include: sexploitation or sextortion, where someone blackmails another person by threatening to reveal explicit images; and e-venge, referring to the electronic distribution.
+Other terms for this form of abuse include: sexploitation or sextortion, where someone blackmails another person by threatening to reveal explicit images; and e-venge, referring to the electronic distribution of images.

 The current preferred term is “image-based abuse” or “non-consensual distribution of images.”
-This terminology does not focus on the action of the victim (which can be victim-blaming) or the motivations of the person who shared the image (which is not often revenge), but instead focuses on the lack of consent by the victim in either the recording or distribution of the intimate image.
+This terminology does not focus on the action of the survivor or the motivations of the person who shared the image (which may be motivations other than revenge).
+Instead, it focuses on the lack of consent by the survivor in the recording and/or distribution of the image.

 What can survivors do?